 Men are drawn to Japanese women for personal reasons.
 In my practice, I’ve identified three common drivers:

-- Desire for Harmony: Japanese women often avoid conflict through empathy, which appeals to men seeking calm partnerships.
+• Desire for Balance: Japanese women often avoid conflict through empathy, which appeals to men seeking calm partnerships.
 A client, John, said, “Mika’s patience made our home a peaceful place.”

 These motivations show that dating Japanese women is about finding a connection that feels right, not chasing stereotypes.